Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_Nullpath_01/Vector SMG/readme.txt

 ----------------------------------------------------------
 -Compatibility:
 NOTE: You need the original mod.
-Disable the original configs folders.
+Disable the original configs and textures/ui folders.

 Internal IDs have been reworked for better organization.
 Do not apply this patch to an existing save with the mod already in use, use a new game.